 A more affordable hand tufted rug is great for particular bold designs.
 It can be more affordable due to the quicker manufacture process.
 However, the larger we go in rug size, the heavier these beauties get which can increase the cost.

 Hand tufted rugs are made by punching individual yarns through a fabric sheet using a handheld device called a “tufted gun”.
 This makes the process of making the rug easier and quicker.

 To hold the rug together, a second fabric (usually either felt or cotton) is then attached to the underside of the rug to hold everything in place.

 Qualities within hand tufted rugs can vary based on the rug's composition and how fine the tufts are (the finer and more dense, the higher the quality).
 Hand tufted rugs are generally thicker and heavier but very luscious and soft underfoot.

-An example of hand tufted rungs at Four Corners Rugs is the Chevron Rugs.
-However, currently we have decided to not stock any further tufted designs.
-We are loving our loom and knotted designs at the moment!
+Currently we have decided to not stock any further tufted designs.
+We are loving our loom designs at the moment!

 This is a fancy way of saying machine made rugs.
 But don't let that deter you!
 With today's technology, the quality and detail you can obtain from power loomed rugs is highly impressive!

 Power loomed rugs are made using electronically driven looms or machines with the rugs' patterns and designs being computer generated and operated.
 This guarantees design and textural precision.